Tsunderarislime/atsui-yo/README.md

 - Ask for the current weather with a 12-hour forecast

 ## Can I add this bot to my Discord server?
 If you have a way to host it, then sure go ahead.
-You will have to modify *config.yml* though.
+You will have to modify *config.yaml* before you can fully run it.
 You will have to obtain your own Discord bot token, choose the channel ID that this bot will post to, and generate your Open-Meteo API request URL to use with the bot.

+**Please do note that this is bot is not meant to operate in multiple servers simultaneously**, it is meant to serve one server (ie. a personal emote/sticker server).